THE SENIOR PET

-As the animal ages so the body’s ability to cope with parasites diminish.
-It is important that the senior animal is giving a “worming tablet” every 3 months so that intestinal parasites are kept to a minimum.
+As the animal ages the body’s ability to cope with parasites diminishes.
+It is important that the senior animal is given a “worming tablet” every 3 months so that intestinal parasites are kept to a minimum.

 We recommend Drontal tablets for all dogs and recommend Popantel tablets for all cats.
-We recommend all dogs and cats are wormed every 3 months.
+We recommend all dogs and cats be wormed every 3 months.

-Once again the ageing body struggles to maintain an appropriate level of immunity against viral diseases such as Parvo, Enteritis, Lung infections, Flu type problems.
-These are some of the diseases we can vaccinate for and in the ageing animal it is important that these vaccines are given at least once a year to maintain a good immunity by the body’s defenses.
+Once again the aging body struggles to maintain an appropriate level of immunity against viral diseases such as Parvo, Enteritis, Lung infections, Flu type problems.
+These are some of the diseases we can vaccinate for and in the aging animal, it is important that these vaccines are given at least once a year to maintain a good immunity by the body’s defenses.

-We recommend yearly vaccinations of a C5 for dogs and a F4 for cats in their senior years.
+We recommend yearly vaccinations of a C5 for dogs and an F4 for cats in their senior years.

-An animal who is “overweight” puts a lot of strain onto their back, their joints, their blood pressure, their heart and onto the muscles that need to move the animal around.
-If that animal has reached its senior years then the excess weight can be critical for the development of arthritis, spinal pain, heart conditions as well as affecting the general “wellbeing” of the animal.
+An animal that is “overweight” puts a lot of strain on their back, joints, blood pressure, heart, and the muscles that need to move the animal around.
+If that animal has reached its senior years then the excess weight can be critical for the development of arthritis, spinal pain, and heart conditions as well as affecting the general “well-being” of the animal.

 There are special foods developed to assist the loss of weight when we feed our animals.
 There are also special foods developed to minimize the development of excessive fat deposits in animals who are prone to “putting on weight”.

-We recommend animals are regularly monitored for weight problems and an appropriate program is commenced to assist the animal return to its appropriate weight range.
+We recommend animals are regularly monitored for weight problems and an appropriate program is commenced to assist the animal in returning to its appropriate weight range.

 ARTHRITIS AND SPINAL PROBLEMS

-Most owners are aware that the ageing animal will develop arthritis and spinal problems.
-The problem is that all animals who exhibit some form of pain when moving – the owners immediately assume it is arthritis and that “nothing can be done about it”.
+Most owners are aware that the aging animal will develop arthritis and spinal problems.
+The problem is that in all animals who exhibit some form of pain when moving – the owners immediately assume it is arthritis and that “nothing can be done about it”.

-This medication not only removes the pain associate with arthritis – it also nurtures the structure of the joint, replaces the bad by-products from the damaged cartilage, encourages the joint to grow new strong cartilage, increases the blood supply to the joint and makes the joint fluid more capable of dealing with friction and lubrication.
+This medication not only removes the pain associated with arthritis – it also nurtures the structure of the joint, replaces the bad by-products from the damaged cartilage, encourages the joint to grow new strong cartilage, increases the blood supply to the joint, and makes the joint fluid more capable of dealing with friction and lubrication.

-We recommend all senior animals are given Cartrophen once a year.
+We recommend all senior animals be given Cartrophen once a year.

 As we age the body’s ability to protect itself against the environment decreases.
-The senior animal is prone to developing infections of the skin, over producing the protective sebum and this leads to chronic yeast problems (the reason an aging animal smells more), the skin loses its elasticity, small skin cancers start to grow etc. The ageing animal often develops thicker (damaged) skin, the skin often starts to turn black, there is often loss of hair, the ability for the animal to shed its hair properly is diminished.
+The senior animal is prone to developing infections of the skin, overproducing the protective sebum and this leads to chronic yeast problems (the reason an aging animal smells more), the skin loses its elasticity, small skin cancers start to grow, etc. The aging animal often develops thicker (damaged) skin, the skin often starts to turn black, there is often loss of hair, and the ability of the animal to shed its hair properly is diminished.

-Keeping the hair clipped, keeping the skin cleansed with an appropriate shampoo and conditioner, keeping external parasites such as fleas and ticks off the animal, addressing any changes in the skin integument early rather than later and minimizing any solar damage is important for the comfort of the ageing animal.
+Keeping the hair clipped, keeping the skin cleansed with appropriate shampoo and conditioner, keeping external parasites such as fleas and ticks off the animal, addressing any changes in the skin integument early rather than later, and minimizing any solar damage is important for the comfort of the aging animal.

 We recommend all senior dogs get hydrobathed at least once a month using special shampoos and conditioners.
 We recommend all senior animals feed food appropriate to their skin types and any medical problems.

-We recommend all senior animals are examined once a year by a veterinarian.
+We recommend all senior animals be examined once a year by a veterinarian.

-We recommend Royal Canin or Hills brand of food for ageing animals
+We recommend Royal Canin or Hills brand of food for aging animals.

-Some tumours belong to the group of “just keep an eye on them” and other tumours are of the group “we recommend you remove the tumour today”.
+Some tumours belong to the group “just keep an eye on them” and other tumours are of the group “We recommend you remove the tumour today”.

 Some tumours are easily detected during a physical examination and others are only detected on special tests.